TomEversdijk/Git-Guide/README.md

 ### .gitignore
-Sometimes you dont want to keep track of all the files in your project.
-This can be done by creating a .gitignore file which contains information about the files that should **not** be tracked.
+Sometimes you dont want to keep track of all the files in your project. (e.g: files containing sensitive information or passwords) This can be done by creating a .gitignore file which contains information about the files that should **not** be tracked.
 Some useful .gitignore patterns are shown below:
 | Pattern  | explanation |
 | ------------- | ------------- |